 By Dave Sloan – A&T Ultra Running Captain.

-The Championships will begin on 1st January 2020 and finish on Sunday 8th November 2020.
+The Championships will begin on 13th February 2021 and finish on Sunday 31st October 2021.

-There are also a couple of other consideration, firstly, if you take part in one of the listed ‘Championship’ races above you will automatically bag yourself an additional 20% onto your score and if you do a multi-day or relay event (total distance over 26.2 miles) there will be 5% taken from the score per additional day or team member (i.e. a 3 day event will forfeit 10% of their total score, or a 4 person team will forfeit 15% of their total score), this is to make it fair for those running longer distances over shorter time-frames and individually.
+There are also a couple of other consideration, firstly, if you take part in one of the listed ‘Championship’ races (C) above you will automatically bag yourself an additional 20% onto your score and if you do a multi-day or relay event (total distance over 26.2 miles) there will be 5% taken from the score per additional day or team member (i.e. a 3 day event will forfeit 10% of their total score, or a 4 person team will forfeit 15% of their total score), this is to make it fair for those running longer distances over shorter time-frames and individually.

 All supporting information is attached below, scoring spreadsheet and championship rules.

 Championship scores will be updated and published regularly throughout the year.

 If you have any questions about Ultra Running, or joining A&T to get involved in this, please feel free to contact me.